Drag The Correct Label Under Each Diagram

 Pitfall Explanation Solution

 Lack of Feedback Students don’t know if they’re right or wrong.
-Plus, Provide instant visual or auditory confirmation.
+Provide instant visual or auditory confirmation.

 No Data Tracking Missed opportunity for targeted instruction.
 Enable analytics to capture attempts and errors.